 - Men receive 1 gender point when applying for:

 - clinical psychology at NTNU, UiB, UiO and UiT.

 - Women receive 2 gender points when applying for:

-- the following five-year integrated master’s programmes in technology and engineering at NTNU: Computer Technology, Electronic System Design and Innovation, Engineering and ICT, Cybernetics and Robotics, Marine Technology, and Product Development and Production.
+- the following five-year integrated master’s programmes in technology and engineering at NTNU: computer science, electronic system design and innovation, engineering and ICT, cybernetics and robotics, marine technology, mechanical engineering and industrial economics and technology management.